greghart/climbing-app/clutter/README.md

 Takes the data built by our nextjs application, and surfaces it in a fast, offline, cross platform app for exploring the crag.

+The user facing application name is currently "Boulder Buddy [Crag]"

 ## WSL2 Local Device Development

 ```powershell